MykeSelivanov/java-functional-programming/README.md

 ## Usage
 Make sure you have Java 8 or up <br>
-Each module name is self explanatory and corresponds to one of the functional programming concepts <br>
+Each module name is self-explanatory and corresponds to one of the functional programming concepts <br>

 Each module has a runner class ro run examples - look for the java class with main method